-The total Property Risk Capital Requirement for Hydra Insurance as at 31st of December 2022, is approximately €0,92m.
+The total Property Risk Capital Requirement for Hydra Insurance as at 31st of December 2023, was approximately €0,95m.

 4.2.1 Mitigation Techniques

 Overall, the Company management has adopted the following policies and controls to mitigate its exposure to concentration risk.